Strawberry “Starbucks® Style” Pink Drink | Calories & Recipe

 - 1.5 tsp Japanese Matcha Powder

-- Puree strawberries in your preferred mixer or blender until smooth.
+- Puree strawberries and add in the acai powder in your preferred mixer or blender until smooth.

 - In a separate bottle (wide-mouth is helpful), blend the water and 1.5 tsp of authentic matcha powder; shake hard until combined or use traditional matcha whisk

 - Into one large cup or two ~8 oz cups, fill with ice and pour the pureed strawberry completely (and equally if two cups).